-Introducing a new product to the market should be an iterative process to validate assumptions about user behavior and the product itself.
+Introducing a new product to the market should be an iterative process.
 An iterative process is highly beneficial for continuously meeting the needs of users and maintaining engagement.
 But how do you know exactly what to build for your users?
-How will you solve their pain points and exceed their expectations far beyond what the competition offers?
 Consider the minimum viable product development method, which is a process designed to identify user pain points and determine the proper functionality to address those needs over time.
-Building an MVP provides quick market entry and a foundational user experience that allows companies to learn how users react to the app’s core purpose, and with this insight, make logical decisions about how to achieve both business and product goals.
+Building an MVP provides quick market entry and a foundational user experience.
+In turn, this allows companies to learn how users react to the app’s core purpose, and with this insight, make logical decisions about how to achieve both business and product goals.

+Another major reason for why apps fail is that they often simply aren’t original.
 The truth is, app stores are oversaturated with similar apps.
-Today’s most successful apps have a strong value proposition.
+Today’s most successful apps have a strong, unique value proposition.